jponko/HF-Clothesline-Antenna-and-Controller/README.md

 ![MotorControl](limit-switches.jpg)

-The limit switches mounted to a 8.2" (208mm) long by 1"x1" (25.4mm x 25.4mm piece of aluminun stock.
+The limit switches are mounted to a 8.2" (208mm) long by 1"x1" (25.4mm x 25.4mm) piece of aluminun stock.
 I also added two more roller guides.
 The rails along the side are for mounting to the house.
 The other end of the antenna goes to a pulley on a flag pole.
 <hr>